fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/amos/gui/README.md

 ### How to start
 1. "pip install -r requirements.txt"

+2. Add the .env file to the gui/dwh_communication folder.
+This file should specify host, port, database, user and password of our AWS DWH.

-2. "python main.py" or double-click the main.py
+3. "python main.py" or double-click the main.py

 ### How to use - current functionalities are all optional